Robert Santoré

 MSaF Grant awardee producing a 12 part documentary “ROBERT SANTORÉ: A Manhattan Art Odyssey.”

-Episode 1 premiering on 05/24/24 at 9:30PM ET on YouTube, Tubi, PlutoTV and X. Tubi: “Explore the vibrant world of contemporary art with Robert Santoré in "My Manhattan Art Odyssey."
+Episode 1 premiering in December 2024 on YouTube, Tubi, PlutoTV and X. Tubi: “Explore the vibrant world of contemporary art with Robert Santoré in "My Manhattan Art Odyssey."
 As a recipient of the MSaF Foundation grant, this Soho-based artist takes you on an unscripted journey, delving into the challenges, successes, and failures of the highly competitive Manhattan art scene.
 Join Robert in his studio, gain insights into his thoughts on painting and contemporary art, and venture into off-the-grid art spots, blue-chip galleries, and exclusive museum venues.
 Meet collectors, curators, and the eclectic characters shaping the dynamic landscape of Manhattan's art scene.”

 Trailer 1